JohnOrthoefer/Raven/README.md

 ## Changes
 * The ini file now does not use type specifiers for the sections.
 They are implied by the type of data in it.
   * Checks **MUST** have a `checkwith` key
-  * Hosts **MUST** have a `hostname` key
+  * Hosts **MUST** have a `hostname` or `ipv4` key
 * Hosts are now associated with Checks
 * Hosts are not able to *modify* a check
   * if you want two checks that do almost the same thing, it's two checks.
   * this was done to emulate how Nagios does things.
-But after turning up a bunch of nagios checks in Kassandra, I decided for a home deplyoment it wasn't need.
+But after turning up a bunch of nagios checks in Kassandra, I decided it was cleaner this way.

 ## To Do
 * **Documentation**